abrahamvegh/VEWebViewController/README.md

 `AVWebViewController` is a `UIViewController` subclass for the iPhone, designed to be used as the top view in a `UINavigationController`.

-It presents a `UIWebView` and the controls a user expects to be available for navigating the web.
-It also provides an action menu that allows a user to open the current URL in Mobile Safari, or email the current URL.
+It presents a `UIWebView` and the controls a user would expect to be available for navigating the web.
+An action menu is also provided, which enables a user to open the current URL in Mobile Safari, or email the current URL.

 # What user features does it have?